Berkshire County Court Records

 Requesting Civil Case Copies

-Copies of civil judgments, pleadings, and other documents can be obtained by visiting the appropriate clerk’s office, submitting a mail request, or in some instances, downloading documents through the eCourts portal.
-Certified copies — often needed for enforcement of judgments, recording liens, or filing in other jurisdictions — require a certification fee in addition to the per-page copy charge.
+You can get copies of civil judgments, pleadings, and other documents by visiting the appropriate clerk's office, submitting a mail request, or — in some cases — downloading documents through the eCourts portal.
+Certified copies, which are often needed to enforce judgments, record liens, or file in another jurisdiction, require a certification fee on top of the standard per-page copy charge.

 Berkshire County Family Court Records

-Family law matters in Berkshire County are under the jurisdiction of the Berkshire Probate and Family Court, located at 44 Bank Row in Pittsfield.
-This single courthouse serves the entire county for all domestic relations and family law proceedings.
+All family law matters in Berkshire County go through the Berkshire Probate and Family Court, located at 44 Bank Row in Pittsfield.
+This single courthouse handles every domestic relations and family law proceeding for the entire county.

 Berkshire Probate and Family Court